mosaicml/composer/docs/source/trainer/callbacks.rst

 |:phone:| Callbacks
 ===================

-Callbacks enable non-essential code to be executed during any of the
+Callbacks provide hooks that run at each training loop's |Event|.
-|Event| points.
-By convention, callbacks should not modify the
-training loop by changing the :class:`.State`, but rather be reading and logging various metrics.
+By convention, callbacks should not modify the training loop by changing the :class:`.State`, but rather be reading and logging various metrics.
 Typical callback use cases include logging, timing, or model introspection.